-To further demonstrate their hypocrisy in this matter, recently some top-secret “elder training” videos were leaked online; I’ll be commenting on them in another post but you can view them on this site.
+To further demonstrate their hypocrisy in this matter, recently some top-secret “elder training” videos were leaked online.
 The first videos show the scenario of a young man, “Robbie,” confessing to fornication and getting a girl pregnant.
 The elders need to decide if Robbie should be disfellowshipped, and late in the video they determine that they don’t think Robbie, despite his tears and confession, is remorseful.
 They say that he isn’t concerned enough about how he’s violated Jehovah’s law, and doesn’t seem “cut to the heart.”

 The “six weeks” formula also works only if a woman has sex the day after her last period, then waits four weeks for her next period, then waits another two weeks after her period is late to start putting the pieces together.
 What if she had sex with Robbie on Friday the 1st, and was expecting her period the next Friday, the 8th?
 She might wait another few days after the 8th to become suspicious, but a pregnancy test at that time could confirm her condition, and, yes, it would then be “a few weeks” after their sexual encounter.

 My point is not to give a lesson in female anatomy; my point is that the elders “discern” that Robbie isn’t repentant based on gross ignorance of conception.
 Apparently they’re also ignorant of at-home pregnancy tests and how soon a woman can use one accurately.

 In Robbie’s case, as in the case of a woman claiming to be raped, they don’t use “two witnesses” to determine that a serious sin has been committed; instead, they feel that they can make that decision on their own.
 In the elders’ video, they “discern,” not just the truthfulness of Robbie’s word, but also his own heart condition!
 Yet, despite this, they feel they have no place “discerning” if a child has been raped, no matter the credibility of that child’s statements, no matter the reaction of the accused, no matter anything else but those needed “two witnesses.”